June 2010 Archives

 You know it's bad when even CNN is dumping on ObamaCare.

-The CNN report linked above covers the growing problems with Massachusetts health insurance program upon which ObamaCare has been modeled.
+The CNN report linked above covers the growing problems with Massachusetts health insurance program upon with ObamaCare has been modeled.
 None of the goals stated in the Massachusetts version have been met.
 The system is failing financially, with no control over costs, mandated coverage adding to health insurance premiums, subsidies for low/medium-income earners heading ever upwards, disincentives for people to work (higher income means paying a lot more for health insurance), and unintended incentives for businesses to drop their employees health insurance plans entirely.

 The Massachusetts system is a preview of what we can expect as ObamaCare kicks in.